This piece was jointly written with a working group on inflation of Groups against Capital and Nation.

 14 “On the basis of capitalist production, money – taken here as the independent expression of a sum of value, whether this actually exists in money or in commodities – can be transformed into capital, and through this transformation it is turned from a given, fixed value into a self-valorizing value capable of increasing itself.
 It produces profit, i.e. it enables the capitalist to extract and appropriate for himself a certain quantity of unpaid labour, surplus product and surplus-value.
 In this way the money receives, besides the use-value which it possesses as money, an additional use-value, namely the ability to function as capital.
 Its use-value here consists precisely in the profit that it produces when transformed into capital.
 In this capacity of potential capital, as a means to the production of profit, it becomes a commodity, but a commodity of a special kind.
 Or what comes to the same thing, capital becomes a commodity.”
 (Karl Marx.
 Capital, Vol. 3, p.459)

 15 This qualitative difference in the economic substance of the debt relation finds expression in the quantitative difference of interest rates.
-Payday lenders charge about 1,250% per year, credit cards about 20%, personal loans about 8%.
-The BoE rate in August 2022 was 1.75% per year.
+Payday lenders charge about 1,250% annual percentage rate (APR), credit cards about 20%, personal loans about 8%.
+The BoE interest rate in August 2022 was 1.75% per year.

 16 The SPGB and others would object to this statement.
 For example, they write: “Basically, they (banks) are financial intermediaries, accepting money originally generated in production from business and individuals who don’t want to spend it immediately (but to ‘save’ and spend later) and lending most of this to fund some business project or purchase.”
 (The Magic Money Myth)